pstreule/hassio-addons/ibeacon/README.md

 ## Quickstart

-If you start this add-on without changing the configuration, a random presence UUID will be generated and printed to the logs.
+If you start this add-on without changing the configuration, a random presence UUID will be generated and logged.

 The other default settings are: